pavelbrm/pavelbrm.github.io/_posts/2020-10-31-project-layout-5.md

 - [docker-ce](https://github.com/docker/docker-ce/blob/master/CHANGELOG.md)
 - [keep-a-changelog](https://github.com/olivierlacan/keep-a-changelog/blob/master/CHANGELOG.md).

 The ultimate goal is to let users of your software know about the changes you make.
 If the suggestions given here don't suit, or too resource demanding, focus on communicating changes to the user in a simplest possible form.
-While the way it's done is important, it's secondary to the fact that it's done.
+While the way it's done is important, it's secondary to the fact that it's done at all.
 Trust is hard to gain, but easy to loose.
 Make sure that, while making changes to increase trust, the way the changes are communicated support that increase.

 ---